Answer Me!: No. 4

 Known as "The Rape Issue", features a teen-mag-style interview with Richard Ramirez, Donny the Punk, work by Molly Kiely, Boyd Rice, Randall Phillip, Shaun Partridge, Adam Parfrey (on Andrea Dworkin), Peter Sotos (with illustrations by Trevor Brown), pieces on amputation, the police, racist country & western music, and Chocolate Impulse.

-The book
+The magazine ceased after this issue.

+Chocolate Impulse

+Chocolate Impulse was a "hoax zine" created by Jim and Debbie Goad during their operation of Answer Me!
+Wanting to address the negative feedback they'd received from the zine community, the Goads wrote and distributed a zine, including a series of pseudonymous screed against themselves (in which they claimed to be the lesbian couple "Valerie Chocolate" and "Faith Impulse"), going so far as to set up a fake address for it in Kentucky.
+The zine received some positive response from the publishers of Feminist Baseball and other zines that had negatively reviewed the Goads.
+Factsheet Five described it as "strange" and "definitely not for the squeamish".
+In issue #4 of Answer Me!, Jim Goad revealed the prank and insulted those who had taken the bait.

+Collections

-The first three issues were released in a collection with autobiographical introductory pieces by Debbie and Jim.
-It was first published as Answer Me!: The First Three (ISBN 1-873176-03-1) by AK Press.
+The first three issues (which had gone almost immediately out of print) were collected as Answer Me!
+The First Three, published in 1994 by AK Press.
+They contain autobiographical introductory pieces by Debbie and Jim.
+AK Press refused to distribute the fourth issue.
 It was reissued, along with 60 pages of new material, by Scapegoat Publishing (ISBN 0-9764035-3-6) in 2006.

-According to Jim Goad's website as of 2012, a collection of issues #1–4 "will be reprinted this year."

-Controversy
+He later released a new collection, ANSWER Me!: All Four Issues.

+Obscenity trial

 In 1995, a complaint about issue no. 4 being sold at a Bellingham, Washington magazine store known as The Newsstand resulted in owners Ira Stohl and Kristina Hjelsand being tried on charges of distribution of obscenity.
 Charged with one felony count of promoting pornography, they faced a maximum sentence of five years in jail and a $10,000 fine.
 The defendants were found not guilty.
 A later lawsuit against the City of Bellingham by Stohl and Hjelsand resulted in the City paying $1.3 million to the plaintiffs on the grounds of violation of First Amendment rights and infliction of emotional distress.
+Goad expressed pleasure at the suit, saying it would only make him more famous.